- ABOUT US

 - Injury Prevention

 With less than 6 weeks to go to the Dublin Marathon, we are sure you all have your training programmes well under way!
 For most advanced runners who have completed a marathon before, you are probably aware of the benefits of strength training to improve performance.
-For beginners, now is the time to learn of the importance of incorporating weights into your training programme and slowly start to introduce them before the big day.
-Not only will it improve physical performance, it will make you feel stronger and better about your ability, helping improve mental confidence on the big day.
+For beginners, now is the time to learn of the importance of incorporating weights into your training programme.
+You should also slowly start to introduce them before the big day.
+Not only will it improve physical performance, it will make you feel stronger and better about your ability.
+It will also help improve mental confidence on the big day.

-Injury Prevention – As mentioned in part 1, strength training is hugely important for runners to improve injury resilience.
+As mentioned in part 1, strength training is hugely important for runners to improve injury resilience.
 It both toughens the connective tissues and strengthens the muscles throughout your body.
-The majority of runners will get injured at some stage and so staying healthy through strength training will help prevent injuries that result from weak muscles, tendons or ligaments.
+The majority of runners will get injured at some stage.
+It is important to stay healthy through strength training.
+It will help prevent injuries that result from weak muscles, tendons or ligaments.

-Muscular Power – The goal of weight training for runners is to improve their ability to produce force.
-Correcting muscle imbalances and weakness will enable you to be able to produce force quickly so you can run faster and finish the race strong with a fast finishing kick.
+The goal of weight training for runners is to improve their ability to produce force.
+Correcting muscle imbalances and weakness will enable you to be able to produce force quickly.
+This can help you run faster and finish the race strong with a fast finishing kick.

 As a runner, we know the idea of weight training can seem daunting, but remember you are training for strength, not to build muscle mass.
 Therefore, you don’t need to spend hours a week in the gym.
 Just focus on one to two times a week, focusing on compound movement patterns and areas that you find weak and more like to injure.
 Focus on relatively heavy weight for a moderate number of repetitions with full recovery, as oppose to a circuit based fitness class which incorporates a level of cardio.
 Ideally, don’t schedule a hard running workout for the same day of a weight session.
 However a lower intensity running workout is fine to schedule with weight training, just aim to complete the weight workout prior to running, at least six hours.